DETAILED ACTION

 a device ([0032] the combination of the processor 110 and imaging device 105) being provided with an electronic application and comprising a thermal camera capable of acquiring breast thermographic image ([0032] and fig. 1, the image processing device 110 which is connected to thermographic imaging device 105.
 [0025] discloses the imaging device is used for capturing thermographic images), said electronic application being a software provided with a user interface and displaying acquired breast thermographic image on a screen of the device ([0080] discloses the processor 110 is configured to send the information and receive the report and make the report available on a display device, where the report includes the series 1 and 2 images used.
 [0079] discloses the series 1 and 2 images are the thermographic images.
 The display device is considered the user interface and the information on the processor that instructs the processor is considered the electronic application that is software);

 a remote server ([0036] and fig. 1, authority 103 which comprises the remote server) configured to receive the acquired breast thermographic image ([0023] and [0034], [0036] disclose the thermographic images are transferred/uploaded to the authority 103), said remote server provided with an artificial intelligence tool ([0126] discloses the authority includes a neural network module 118) and a data repository ([0036] storage 116), wherein the breast thermographic image is pre-processed by a pre-processing algorithm, executed in the remote server, to identify color patterns similarity and/or disparity ([0066] discloses a comparison of all points in the series 1 thermograph with the same points in the corresponding series 2 thermograph is performed.
 The comparison includes determining whether the temperature of the corresponding points are similar or different.
 Fig. 3 shows the temperature points correspond to a specific color shade.
 Therefore by comparing the temperatures, color pattern similarity and/or disparity is being identified.
 Claim 12 further discloses the analysis performed on the images is performed after the comparing, meaning the thermal image data is pre-processed.
 Additionally, [0106] discloses the authority 103 is used to compare the images and [0036] discloses the authority includes algorithms.
-The algorithm of authority 103 used to perform the comparison is considered the pre-processing algorithm) and, if a disparity in the color pattern is detected, the breast thermographic image is submitted to a process of color identification by pixel to extract a region of interest from the breast thermographic image ([0067] discloses that the hottest region of the breast is selected as the region of interest.
-Fig. 3 shows the temperature points correspond to a specific color shade, therefore by selecting the hottest region, the pixel with the lightest color is being identified and extracted as the region of interest from the thermal image); and wherein the artificial intelligence tool receives the pre-processed breast thermographic image and returns an index of suspicion ([0036]-[0037] discloses the module 118 processes the images and generates a report 126, in order to process the images the module must first receive them.
+The algorithm of authority 103 used to perform the comparison is considered the pre-processing algorithm) and extracting one or more regions of interest based on the color patterns ([0066]-[0067] discloses that the hottest region of the breast is selected as the region of interest.
+Fig. 3 shows the temperature points correspond to a specific color shade, therefore by selecting the hottest region, the pixel with the lightest color is being identified and extracted as the region of interest from the thermal image); and wherein the artificial intelligence tool receives one or more regions of interest and returns an index of suspicion ([0036]-[0037] discloses the module 118 processes the images to perform qualitative and quantitative analysis and generates a report 126, in order to process the images the module must first receive them.
+[0066] further discloses comparing the thermographs to highlight points of interest for quantitative analysis, therefore since the module 118 performs the quantitative analysis it receives the one or more regions of interest.
 [0080] discloses the report includes TH values which [0083] discloses is indicative of whether cancer is present.
 The report is considered the index of suspicion), which is displayed on the screen of the device by the electronic application ([0083] discloses the report 126 is sent back to the processor 110 which makes the report available for output on a display device);

 Cozzie does not specifically teach a smartphone device being provided with an electronic application and comprising a thermal camera capable of acquiring breast thermographic image.